Summary

 Eligible students who wish to complete both Bachelor of Science and Master of Science degrees may pursue the Accelerated Master's Program in Environmental Hydrology and Water Resources, a five-year program, which combines both the B.S.
 HAS degree (EHY emphasis) and M.S. degree in Hydrology OR the Accelerated Master's Program in Atmospheric Sciences, a five-year program which combines both the B.S.
 HAS degree (ATMO emphasis) or B.S.
 Physics degree and M.S. degree in Atmospheric Science.

-HAS Subplan (ATMO): Meteorology and Atmospheric Sciences
+Emphasis in Meteorology and Atmospheric Sciences

-The Meteorology and Atmospheric Sciences subplan will allow students to focus on various weather, climate, and hydrometeorological phenomena that impact out daily lives, property, businesses, military operations, and even physical and mental health.
+The Meteorology and Atmospheric Sciences emphasis will allow students to focus on various weather, climate, and hydrometeorological phenomena that impact out daily lives, property, businesses, military operations, and even physical and mental health.
 Areas of application for Meteorology and Atmospheric Science occur in the topics of weather/climate analysis, atmospheric chemistry, radiation and remote sensing, climate change, severe weather, and planetary science.
-One of the unique parts of this subplan includes the link to what happens when precipitation hits the Earth's surface as well.
+One of the unique parts of this plan of study includes the link to what happens when precipitation hits the Earth's surface as well.
 Students will participate in various hydrology courses in order to fully understand the impacts of precipitation on the ground.
 This degree adheres to the requirements of the National Weather Service (NWS), the American Meteorological Society (AMS), and the World Meteorological Organization (WMO).
-The program allows students to work in the areas of meteorology, forensice meteorology, climate forecasting, solar and wind forecasting, environmental science and conservation, air quality, drought and flood monitoring, insurance, the military, and so much more!
+The program allows students to work in the areas of meteorology, forensic meteorology, climate forecasting, solar and wind forecasting, environmental science and conservation, air quality, drought and flood monitoring, insurance, the military, and so much more!

-HAS Subplan (EHY): Environmental Hydrology and Water Resources
+Emphasis in Environmental Hydrology and Water Resources

 Hydrology is the science of water. it deals with origin, distribution, and properties of water on Earth and other planets.
 Hydrologists work to solve water-related problems.
-They consider water use from a variety of perspectives--social, economic, legal, scienctific, and environmental--to determine how differing viewpoints affect the quality and quantity of a community's water supply.
+They consider water use from a variety of perspectives--social, economic, legal, scientific, and environmental--to determine how differing viewpoints affect the quality and quantity of a community's water supply.
 They study pollution carried by water--including oceans, rivers, streams, rain, snow, and ice--and devise methods to clean and control it.
 Some study weather-related problems, such as flood forecasting, drought management, acid rain, and global warming.
 Others manage water resources so that the goals of all water users are achieved efficiently while protecting the environment.

 Curriculum Grids (2024-2025)